Exequiel3k/datasciencetest/TEMP.md

 ```

 ### What is the aproximate probability distribution between the test group and the control group?
-The relative frequency distribution for each group is:
+The relative frequency distribution for each is:

    - Control group --> 75.2% (44,886 users)
    - Test group --> 24.8% (14,835 users)